top of page

 POOL NATURE CENTER

 In 2022 the Pool Learning Center and Wilmington, VT Masonic Lodge donated 7.5 acres of land and a 1600 square foot building to the Vermont Museum of Natural History.
-This generous gift has become the staging area for the Museum's next exciting incarnation!
+This generous gift has become our home for the Museum's next exciting incarnation!
+Visit the Public Events page for public hours, talks and walks.

 pool nature center

-The Pool Nature Center Building was designed to provide one-on-one assistance to students with dyslexia and other learning differences.
-We will continue that tradition of educational use with a newly opened up classroom-sized presentation space.
-The Center serves as the base of operations for our traveling programs and home to our education animals.
+The Pool Nature Center Building was designed to provide one-on-one assistance to students with dyslexia.
+We will continue that tradition of educational use with a newly opened classroom-sized presentation space, trails, gardens and an outdoor pavillion.
+The Center also serves as the base of operations for our traveling programs and home to our education animals.

 canaday pavilion.JPG

 The outdoor pavilion was built to expand our presentation space thanks to a generous gift from the Canaday Family Foundation.
-This 30 x 40 pavilion will be made available to the public and other organizations in 2025.
-The Museum also uses it for presentation and summer camp space.
+This 30 x 40 pavilion is an excellent addition for folks walking the trails, field trips, programs and our summer camp!

 Pool center parking.JPG